raymoniot/raymoniot.github.io/content/en/docs/app/plant/layout.md

 ### Steps

-1. Select a power plant in the power plant list to enter the power plant overview interface
+1. Select a plant in the plant list to enter the plant overview interface
 2. Select Layout at the bottom to enter the layout interface
 3. Create a layout
-4. By default, corresponding components will be created based on all devices under the power plant
+4. By default, corresponding components will be created based on all devices under the plant

 ## 2. Edit layout